Michael Dummett: Card games and tarot

 Dummett was a scholar in the field of card-game history, with numerous books and articles to his credit.
 He was a founding member of the International Playing-Card Society, in whose journal The Playing-Card he regularly published opinions, research and reviews of current literature on the subject; he was also a founder of the Accademia del Tarocchino Bolognese in Bologna.
 His historical work on the use of the tarot pack in card games, The Game of Tarot: From Ferrara to Salt Lake City, attempted to establish that the invention of Tarot could be set in 15th-century Italy.
 He laid the foundation for most subsequent research on the game of tarot, including exhaustive accounts of the rules of all hitherto known forms of the game.
-B.M.
-Taylor goes as far as to say that The Game of Tarot "is the most important book on cards ever written."
+Sylvia Mann goes as far as to say that The Game of Tarot "is the most important book on cards ever written."

 Dummett's analysis of the historical evidence suggested that fortune-telling and occult interpretations were unknown before the 18th century.
 During most of their recorded history, he wrote, Tarot cards were used to play a popular trick-taking game which is still enjoyed in much of Europe.
 Dummett showed that the middle of the 18th century saw a great development in the game of Tarot, including a modernized deck with French suit-signs, and without the medieval allegories that interest occultists.
 This coincided with a growth in Tarot's popularity.
 "The hundred years between about 1730 and 1830 were the heyday of the game of Tarot; it was played not only in northern Italy, eastern France, Switzerland, Germany and Austro-Hungary, but also in Belgium, the Netherlands, Denmark, Sweden and even Russia.
 Not only was it, in these areas, a famous game with many devotees: it was also, during that period, more truly an international game than it had ever been before or than it has ever been since...."

 In 1987, Dummett collaborated with Giordano Berti and Andrea Vitali on the project of a great Tarot exhibition at Castello Estense in Ferrara.
 On that occasion he wrote some texts for the catalogue of the exhibition.